 Through SADS, survivors are able to report their experiences anonymously to police, while receiving support from Bravehearts’ specialised case management and counselling staff.
 In reducing the barriers to disclosure, SADS also aims to increase the number of offences being reported to the authorities, which might otherwise not have come to police attention.

 The aim of the current project was to conduct a comprehensive internal evaluation of SADS.
 Specifically, the goals of this evaluation were to determine the effectiveness of SADS, to understand the processes surrounding its implementation and use, and identify areas to increase the effectiveness of the scheme.

 Read the full paper HERE.

-While, based on the experience in the US, Bravehearts does not support widespread community notification of sex offenders, given the lack of will of the courts to continually detain dangerous offenders, we do believe that current registration legislation should be expanded to allow for restricted community notification.
+Based on experiences in the US, Bravehearts does not support widespread community notification of sex offenders; however, given the lack of will of the courts to continually detain dangerous offenders, we do believe that current registration legislation should be expanded to allow for restricted community notification.
 We advocate the duplication nationally of the Western Australian Legalisation which provides for the public disclosure of limited information relating to released, adult, dangerous, repeat child sex offenders.

 Read the Community Notification paper here.

 In July 2012 the Queensland Government passed a bill enforcing a two strikes approach for repeat child sex offenders.
 The two strikes approach will apply to sex offenders who have previously been convicted of an offence that attracts a maximum sentence of life imprisonment and who have been released and who then commit another sexual offence that attracts a maximum sentence of life.

 This paper is an updated version of our original Two Strikes position paper and includes discussion of concerns expressed about the introduction of the Queensland legislation.